Canon 1D Mark IV vs Sony A7 II

 One feature that is present on the 1D Mark IV, but is missing on the A7 II is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the A7 II uses SDXC or Memory Stick PRO Duo cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the A7 II uses SDXC or Memory Stick PRO Duo cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the A7 II only has one slot.
 The A7 II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Sony Alpha A7 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.